SWAT-engineering/java-watch/README.md

 ## Related work

-Before starting this library, we wanted to use existing libraries, but they all lacked proper support for recursive file watches or lacked configurability.
+Before starting this library, we wanted to use existing libraries, but they all lacked proper support for recursive file watches, single file watches or lacked configurability.
 This library now has a growing collection of tests and a small API that should allow for future improvements without breaking compatibility.

 The following section describes the related work research on the libraries and underlying limitations.